-These meetings take place before there is a vote on the Annual Appropriation Ordinance.
+These ensue two times before there is a vote on the Annual Appropriation Ordinance.
 At the hearings, the public can voice concerns and/or support for funding initiatives outlined in recommended appropriation for FY 2023.

 Vote on Annual Appropriation Ordinance